If you’re looking for a great city break during the low season, consider Baltimore! This guide covers the best things to do in Baltimore in winter!

 Last year this stunning two-and-a-half-mile-long parade attracted nearly 25,000 people who viewed Santa Claus, over 160 marching units, and a variety of exciting floats.

-On December 4th, streets around the Hampden and Medfield neighborhoods will shut down to make way for the marching bands, holiday floats, Harley Davidson motorcycles, enormous balloon characters, Mummers of Philadelphia, dance troupes, Miss Yuletide, Jr. Miss Yuletide, various Santas, reindeer, hot Grinches, Krampus, and many others.
+In December, streets around the Hampden and Medfield neighborhoods will shut down to make way for the marching bands, holiday floats, Harley Davidson motorcycles, enormous balloon characters, Mummers of Philadelphia, dance troupes, Miss Yuletide, Jr. Miss Yuletide, various Santas, reindeer, hot Grinches, Krampus, and many others.

 You will also see the mayor of course and some council members.

-Watch a Baltimore Ravens Football Game
+12. Go To a Baltimore Ravens Football Game

 It always feels like a holiday when the Ravens play their impressive game.